shanel-elm/unit-front-end-web-development/intro-to-react/readme.md

 ## Virtual DOM

 To handle the updates based on user interaction, React has a different approach than what you have done with vanilla JavaScript.
 React uses a **virtual DOM**.
 This DOM isn't the one you see on the page.
 The virtual DOM works behind the scenes.
 The virtual DOM keeps track of what to update in the real DOM.
 Whenever a React component changes, it updates the virtual DOM first.
 Then, the virtual DOM is compared to the actual DOM.
-React has algorithms that will only update only the necessary components of the page.
+React has algorithms that will update only the necessary components of the page.
 This makes updates relatively fast or `reactive`.

 ## React in terms of code